 Just think of what can be achieved by 2030 if companies listen to their employees and transition towards the end of the office.
 That alone will create huge strides towards a greener planet and a carbon neutral existence.
 All the evidence shows that remote workers are more productive and better value for businesses.
 As soon as businesses fully appreciate these benefits, we will all see more of the incredible environmental benefits of remote work.

-Search Remotely is the leading jobs platform for remote work.
+Our website is a leading jobs platform for remote work.
 It’s exclusively focused on remote jobs and supports a vast community of remote workers and remote employees.
-Hiring the right talent and finding the right remote employer leads to the many benefits of working remotely.
+Hiring the right talent and finding the right remote employer leads to the many benefits of telecommuting.
 Not just for individuals and employers, but for the planet as well.